Perceptual load theory: History

 Modern research on attention began when Colin Cherry articulated the "cocktail party problem" in 1953: at a cocktail party how do people select the conversation that they are listening to and ignore the rest?
 Cherry performed experiments in which subjects would use a set of headphones to listen to two streams of words in different ears and selectively attend to one stream; they would then be asked about the content of the other stream.
 These experiments showed that subjects take in very little of the information supplied in the stream they are not focusing on.

 Donald Broadbent used results of this kind of experiment to develop his filter model of attention, which suggests that humans process information with limited capacity, and therefore information must be selected by a sensory filter soon after it is received.
 All information in the filter that is not directly attended to will decay.
 In contrast, Deutsch and Deutsch argued that this filtering of irrelevant stimuli occurs in the late stages of processing: all of the information is processed on a sensory level, but the semantic content of the message in the unattended ear cannot access the consciousness.

-Proposal of perceptual load theory
+Description

 Lavie attempted to resolve the early/late selection debate by arguing that both early and late selection occur depending on the stimulus presented.
 She introduced the concept of perceptual load, referring to the complexity of the physical stimuli, particularly the distractor stimuli.
 For example, searching for a lone square in a scene among surrounding circles involves relatively low perceptual load; whereas a square surrounded by many different shapes would require higher perceptual load to locate.

+A "hugely influential" theory regarding selective attention is the perceptual load theory, which states that there are two mechanisms that affect attention: cognitive and perceptual.
+The perceptual mechanism considers the subject's ability to perceive or ignore stimuli, both task-related and non task-related.
+Studies show that if there are many stimuli present (especially if they are task-related), it is much easier to ignore the non-task related stimuli, but if there are few stimuli the mind will perceive the irrelevant stimuli as well as the relevant.
+The cognitive mechanism refers to the actual processing of the stimuli.
+Studies regarding this showed that the ability to process stimuli decreased with age, meaning that younger people were able to perceive more stimuli and fully process them, but were likely to process both relevant and irrelevant information, while older people could process fewer stimuli, but usually processed only relevant information.